XinheLIU/MOOC/Google-Data-Analytics/1.Data-data-everywhere/README.md

 9. Utilization of analysis results

 they have just broken down what we have been referring to as Prepare and Process into smaller steps.

+#### 3 dimensions of data analytics

+Machine learning, statistics, and analytics.These are separated by how many decisions you know you want to make before you begin with them.

+- if you want to make a few important decisions under uncertainty, that is **statistics**.
+  - The excellence of statistics is rigor.
+Statisticians are essentially philosophers, epistemologists.
+They are very, very careful about protecting decision-makers from coming to the wrong conclusion.
+- If you want to automate, in other words, make many, many, many decisions under uncertainty, that is machine learning and AI.
+  - Performance is the excellence of the machine learning and AI engineer.
+- But what if you don't know how many decisions you want to make before you begin?
+What if what you're looking for is inspiration?
+You want to encounter your unknown unknowns.
+You want to understand your world.
+That is analytics.
+  - The excellence of an analyst is speed.
+How quickly can you surf through vast amounts of data to explore it and discover the gems, the beautiful potential insights that are worth knowing about and bringing to your decision-makers

+#### the difference between data scientists and data analysts.

+- Data science is defined as creating new ways of **modeling and understanding the unknown** by using raw data.
+Data scientists create new questions using data
+- Analysts find answers to existing questions by creating insights from data sources.

+### the Data Ecosystem

+Data ecosystems are made up of various elements that interact with one another in order to produce, manage, store, organize, analyze, and share data.
+These elements include hardware and software tools, and the people who use them.

 ## Week 2 Data Analyst's Key Skills